stenverbois/cashcode-2018/README.md

-# cashcode-2018
+# Ca$hCode 2018

-Repo for hashcode 2018 of the team Ca$hCode.
+Repo for Google Hash Code 2018 of team Ca$hCode.

 # How to run